Homeowners’ Guide to Christmas Ornaments

 How To Make Ornaments

 Handmade Christmas ornaments are among the most special family keepsakes, especially those made by school-age children.
 Across the U.S., Michaels stores sell DIY Christmas ornament kits, many suited to young crafters.
-Grown-up DIYers might try more elaborate kits, such as these sequined and beaded Christmas bells.
+Grown-up DIYers might try more elaborate kits.

 Crocheted or knit ornaments are also a popular DIY option.
 Or if you’ve got scissors, felt, a hot glue gun and a good sense of creativity, you can invent your own designs.
 Then don’t forget the original DIY tree decorations — popcorn and cranberry strings.
 While they’re not edible once they’re on the tree, they’re lots of fun to make.